Still in the making!

 Emily’s experience, connection to the community, and love for the Ale House family will ensure the Ale House stays true to its roots.
 But don’t be surprised if you start to see some changes around here once things start to get back to normal.
 There are new projects in the works that will hopefully elevate everyone’s experience and bring in some new faces.

-Soon and when it is safe, we look forward to raising a glass with you to the long continued life of the Columbia City Ale House.
+We all look forward to raising a glass with you to the long continued life of the Columbia City Ale House.